Last Updated on Oct 11, 2021

-- Restart Mac from the top Mac menu.
+- Shut Down your Mac from the top Mac menu.
+Wait for 20 Seconds.

-- Press and hold command + R key on the keyboard after listening startup sound on Mac.
-Continuously press and hold keys until you see MacOS Utilities window on screen.
+- For Intel Mac: Press and hold the Command + R key on the keyboard after listening to startup sound on Mac.
+Continuously press and hold keys until you see MacOS utilities window on the screen.

-- Last Option is Disk Utility.
+- The last Option is Disk Utility.
 Click on it and Select Macintosh drive and Erase in we are installing new MacOS.
 Now Use Erase option to successfully erase all data.

 - Close Disk Utility window and now you are on MacOS Utilities window.

-- Second option is Reinstall MacOS.
+- The second option is Reinstall MacOS.
 Click on it.
-Also Turn on WiFi internet on Mac to download latest version of MacOS on Mac.
+Also, Turn on WiFi internet on Mac to download the latest version of MacOS on Mac.
 Once Download complete.

-- Installation process will start on the same screen. it will take time depends on internet speed. ideally, download speed it too fast. within 20 minutes we can download 7 GBs of macOS Catalina File size from the internet.
+- The installation process will start on the same screen. it will take time depends on internet speed. ideally, download speed is too fast. within 20 minutes we can download 7 GBs of macOS Catalina File size from the internet.

 Third Step: Restore Mac Data from Time Machine Backup

-- Copy all data back to on Mac from Time Machine latest backup that I explained in first step.
+- Copy all data back to on Mac from Time Machine’s latest backup that I explained in the first step.

 - After that, On MacOS utility windows Select Restore Backup from Time Machine. and Select External Drive or Local Drive that is selected or saved on backup Time.